hepix-virtualisation/vmcaster/README.md

        --select-imagelist e55c1afe-0a62-4d31-a8d7-fb8c825f92a2 \
        --show-imagelist

-Imagelist Object's "dc:identifier" is a special property of an imagelist, this is the object identifier and can be used to select items for creation, deletion or modification.
+Image list Object's "dc:identifier" is a special property of an image list, this is the object identifier and can be used to select items for creation, deletion or modification.
 Each Object has an Identifier, the Endorser object identifier is the value corresponding with "hv:dn".
-Image Objects identifier is the same as an that of Imagelist "dc:identifier".
+Image objects identifier is the same as an that of image list "dc:identifier".

-UUID's are used for the imagelist "dc:identifier" and also images "dc:identifier".
-These UUID's should be globally unique and consequently the UUID should be generated using a UUID generator using suitable seeds.
+UUIDs are used for the image list "dc:identifier" and also images "dc:identifier".
+These UUIDs should be globally unique and consequently the UUID should be generated using a UUID generator using suitable seeds.
 With Debian, Redhat and Scientific Linux I use the following UUID generator.